nazmulidris/giphy-viewer-kotlin/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+You can find an in-depth exploration of this project in [this blog post on developerlife.com](https://developerlife.com/2019/05/11/kotlin-vs-java/).

 # Design

 - **MyApplication.kt** is the custom Application class that acts as a